choeffer/360pibot/docs/examples.rst

     classes or methods.
 The examples mostly use the default values of the modules.
     For more informations about which arguments can be passed to a class or method and which arguments need to be adjusted, see :ref:`360pibot_API` .
-    As already mentioned above, the intention of this examples is providing a guideline and a style guide how things should be done in general, and not how each class is working in detail.
-This is described in section :ref:`360pibot_API` and in the comments in the source code.

 Calibrating 360° servo
 ----------------------